rosepan/getting-started-java/README.md

 ```
 wercker build
 ```
+This command downloads the gradle artifacts to the directory specified by the wercker env var WERCKER_CACHE_DIR.

 ## Run
-To run the application using cache dir, simply execute:
+To run the application using wercker cache dir, simply execute:

 ```
-wercker dev --pipeline CacheDir
+wercker dev --pipeline WerckerCacheDir
 ```
+In this command, there is no need to download gradle artifacts because it's using the cached files downloaded by the 'gradlew build' command.

-To run the application using cache dir, simply execute:
+To run the application using default cache dir, simply execute:

 ```
-wercker dev --pipeline NoCacheDir
+wercker dev --pipeline DefaultCacheDir
 ```
+In this command, downloading is required because the default cache dir, which is the .gradle from the user's home directory, is empty.

+Check the command execution time from the output of the steps running 'gradlew bootRun' on both pipelines.

 ---
 Sign up for wercker: http://www.wercker.com